A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Physics-Informed Neural Networks and Their Computational Cost

-Let's test PINNs on the simplest possible wave propagation problem: a 1D domain from $x = 0$ to $x = 1$ meter with constant wave velocity $c = 0.95$ m/s (typical shear wave velocity in soft clay).
-We start with a Gaussian pulse at the center: $u(x,0) = \exp(-25(x-0.5)^2)$, and apply zero displacement at both boundaries.
-This represents a pulse propagating through a soil column---simplified, but captures the essential physics.
+The oscillator test isolates extrapolation, and the next experiment measures cost and accuracy on the 1D wave equation $u_{tt} = c^2 u_{xx}$, which governs SH-wave propagation in soil and underlies seismic site response analysis.
+We solve a normalized benchmark on $x \in [0,1]$ with constant wave speed $c = 0.95$.
+The value is nondimensional and is not intended to represent a field-scale shear-wave velocity.
+The initial condition is a Gaussian pulse $u(x,0) = \exp(-25(x-0.5)^2)$ at the center, with zero displacement at both boundaries.
+The setup represents a pulse-propagation test problem rather than a calibrated site-response model.

-We compare two approaches.
-First, a standard finite difference (FD) solver with 1000 spatial grid points and 5000 time steps using explicit central differences---this is what every geotechnical seismic code uses.
-Second, a PINN with 4 hidden layers, 128 neurons per layer, and sine activation functions (recommended for wave problems).
-We train the PINN for 9000 iterations using the Adam optimizer followed by L-BFGS refinement.
+The forward wave benchmark compares a standard finite difference (FD) solver with a PINN.
+The FD solver uses 1000 spatial grid points and 5000 time steps with explicit central differences, the approach behind most geotechnical seismic codes.
+The PINN has 4 hidden layers of 128 neurons each.
+We use sine activations (SIREN with frequency parameter $\omega_0 = 30$) to capture the high-frequency oscillations that ReLU and tanh cannot.
+The network takes $(x, t)$ normalized to $[-1, 1]$ and outputs the scalar field $u(x,t)$.
+We train the PINN for 9000 Adam iterations at learning rate $5 \times 10^{-4}$.
+The training requires careful tuning of the learning rate schedule and loss weighting coefficients.

-The finite difference solver completes in 6.4 milliseconds.
-The PINN training takes 581 seconds---nearly ten minutes.
-The PINN is \textbf{90,781 times slower}.

-Is the PINN at least more accurate?
-No. Comparing solutions at final time $t = 2.5$ seconds, the root-mean-square difference between PINN and FD is $3.5 \times 10^{-2}$.
-The finite difference solution satisfies the wave equation to machine precision (error $ < 10^{-15}$).
-The PINN satisfies the PDE with residual around $10^{-3}$---better than a pure data-driven network, but nowhere near the accuracy of FD. \cref{fig:waveform} shows the actual waveform comparison and error distribution.
+The finite difference solver completes in 6.04 milliseconds.
+The PINN training takes 582 seconds, or almost ten minutes, which is about 96{,}000 times the finite difference runtime.
+At final time $t = 2.5$, the root-mean-square difference between PINN and FD solutions is $3.5 \times 10^{-2}$.
+The finite difference solution satisfies the discrete wave equation to machine precision (error $< 10^{-15}$), while the PINN residual remains around $10^{-3}$. \cref{fig:waveform} shows the waveform comparison and error distribution.